-Staff members in charge of purchasing and procurement attend external seminars and internal training sessions to learn specific examples in order to support thorough compliance with the Subcontract Act.
-Also, we make sure that all the subcontractors that are applicable for the Subcontract Act are in full compliance by periodical checks and through new transaction report.
+Staff members in change of purchasing and procurement attend seminars on the Subcontract Act to gain an understanding of the Act.
+We also conduct regular internal audits of subcontracting transactions to ensure full compliance with the Subcontract Act.
+In addition, we make sure that all the subcontractors that are subject to the Subcontract Act are in full compliance by periodically checking the details of existing transactions and reports on new transactions.

-Internal auditing for compliance with the Act against Delay in Payment of Subcontract Proceeds, Etc. to Subcontractors (December 2017, Shin-Etsu Chemical Naoetsu Plant)
+Internal auditing for compliance with the Act against Delay in Payment of Subcontract Proceeds, Etc. to Subcontractors (December 2018, Shin-Etsu Chemical Gunma Complex)